fazildgr8/realsense_explorer_bot/README.md

 ### The Robot's Perception control Setup can be understod from [github.com/fazildgr8/realsense_bot](https://github.com/fazildgr8/realsense_bot)
 <img src="https://user-images.githubusercontent.com/24454678/138940187-ebf82bbe-8ebc-4dda-8a9d-005dba85545d.png" width="800">

+### Notes on remote Robot Control
+- The robot description and the Rviz visulaization can be brought up in a master Desktop computer running a ROS core.
+- The Robot control and Localization launch should be running in the Jetson Nano with it's ROS Master URI set to the Desktop computer's IP address.
+- The robot's movement be controlled by Robot steering in RQT Gui and the 3-DOF manipulator through the Joint state publisher GUI.
 ### [Updates Coming Soon on Navigation and Mapping] ###